 Buzludzha is located in Central Balkan Mountains in Bulgaria.
 It is a monument to the the site of the final battle between the Bulgarian Rebels in 1868.
 The communist regime built the monument with its construction beginning in 1974 and its inauguration taking place in 1981.
 Buzludzha Monument characterizes a brutalist architectural style common among many communist-era buildings.
 The monument was abandoned in 1989 and has since fallen into disuse with most of its parts vandalized and heavily damaged.
 The monument has been closed to the public due to the dangers of falling objects at the main entrance of the building.

 1. Maunsell Sea Forts - England

 Maunsell Sea Forts were built in Themes and Mersey estuaries during World War II to help in defense of the UK and to deter the German air raids.
 They were named after their designer, Guy Maunsell, and acted as naval forts.
 The Maunsell Sea Forts were joined above the sealine by steel platform decks which also acted as gun decks.
 The forts were later used for other activities after the 1950s including pirate radio broadcasting.
 The forts were destroyed by the Royal Engineers in 1967 to prevent further broadcasting since they were considered unsafe for any activity.
-The forts have featured in several films including Danger Man and Furry from the Deep.
+The forts have featured in several films.